tjosephcarroll/se-lab18/icm/lab1/README.md

     10. run it
         * ```$ ./icm.sh```
     11. You should be inside the ICM container ready to run the ICM commands
-        a.
-Check that your cloud directory was mounted ```ls -l```
+        * Check that your cloud directory was mounted ```ls -l```
-        b. cd into it to verify that the content of the host dir is all there and that ICM responds
+        * cd into it to verify that the content of the host dir is all there and that ICM responds
         ```
         # cd /cloud
         # ls -l